Franz Xaver Wolfgang Mozart

-Franz Xaver Wolfgang Mozart (26 July 1791 – 29 July 1844), also known as Wolfgang Amadeus Mozart, Jr., was the youngest child of six born to Wolfgang Amadeus Mozart and his wife Constanze and the younger of his parents' two surviving children.
+Franz Xaver Wolfgang Mozart (26 July 1791 – 29 July 1844), also known as Wolfgang Amadeus Mozart Jr., was the youngest child of six born to composer Wolfgang Amadeus Mozart and his wife Constanze and the younger of his parents' two surviving children.
 He was a composer, pianist, conductor, and teacher of the late classical period whose musical style was of an early Romanticism, heavily influenced by his father's mature style.
-He knew Franz Schubert and Robert Schumann who both had high esteem for him.
+He knew Franz Schubert and Robert Schumann, both of whom held him in high esteem.

 Biography

 Franz Xaver Wolfgang Mozart was born in Vienna, four months and ten days before his father's death.
 Although he was baptized Franz Xaver Mozart, he was always called Wolfgang by his family.
 He received excellent musical instruction from Antonio Salieri and Johann Nepomuk Hummel, and studied composition with Johann Georg Albrechtsberger and Sigismund von Neukomm.
 He learned to play both the piano and violin.
 Like his father, he started to compose at an early age.
 "In April 1805, the thirteen-year-old Wolfgang Mozart made his debut in Vienna in a concert in the Theater an der Wien."

-Wolfgang became a professional musician and enjoyed moderate success both as a teacher and a performer.
+Mozart became a professional musician and enjoyed moderate success both as a teacher and a performer.
 Unlike his father, he was introverted and given to self-deprecation.
 He constantly underrated his talent and feared that whatever he produced would be compared with what his father had done.

-Needing money, in 1808 he traveled to Lemberg (now Lviv), where he gave music lessons to the daughters of the Polish count Wiktor Baworowski.
+Needing money, in 1808, he traveled to Lemberg (now Lviv), where he gave music lessons to the daughters of the Polish count Wiktor Baworowski.
 Although the pay was good, Franz felt lonely in the town of Pidkamin, near Rohatyn, so in 1809 he accepted an offer from another Polish aristocrat, the imperial chamberlain, Count von Janiszewski, to teach his daughters music in the town of Burshtyn.
 Besides teaching, he gave local concerts, playing his own and his father's pieces.
 These concerts introduced him to the important people in Galicia.